 - Use the gameful design heuristics and the Hexad model to turn design flaws and improvement suggestions into design actions that can be addressed in the next iteration of a design cycle.

-Our lectures provide additional insight into what our gameful design heuristics are and how we believe they can help designers and UX professional improve their gameful products.
+Our lectures provide additional insight into what our gameful design heuristics are and how we believe they can help designers and UX professionals improve their gameful products.

 Lecture: Introduction to Gamification

-We will give an overview of the field of gamification and put special focus on the practical approaches to gameful design and how to intervene regular product interactions to make the more playful and motivating.
+We will give an overview of the field of gamification and put special focus on the practical approaches to gameful design and how to intervene in regular product interactions to make them more playful and motivating.
 We will discuss this using many examples from successful applications of gameful design approaches.